 New England colonists used molasses imported from the West Indies because it didn't cost as much as sugar.
 A byproduct of sugar refining, colonists used it in baked beans, brown bread and pumpkin pie.
 By 1750, colonists consumed an average of three quarts of molasses a year.

-The English colonists learned from the Native Americans about the squash and adapted it to their own cuisine.
-The first published American cookbook, Amelia Simmon’s American Cookery, in 1796 included a recipe for pumpkin pie.
+The English colonists had learned from the Native Americans about the pumpkin, called pompion, and adapted it to their own cuisine.

 Pumpkins played such an important role in any feast that some 17th-century Puritan ministers denounced them from the pulpit.
 They preached that Thanksgivings should be renamed ‘St. Pompion’s Day’ because of the gluttony they inspired.